nielssorensen/OpenEmu-wiki/Compiling-From-Source-Guide.md

 Using the guide below, we will try and walk you through the steps required to download and compile the OpenEmu application from source.
-You will need a Mac running the latest stable version of Xcode.
-Instructions for downloading Xcode are provided below.
+You will need a Mac running the latest stable version of [Xcode](https://itunes.apple.com/us/app/xcode/id497799835?mt=12).

 If you have used earlier OpenEmu versions, please see [Cleaning Up Previous Versions](https://github.com/OpenEmu/OpenEmu/wiki/Compiling-From-Source-Guide#cleaning-up-previous-versions) at the bottom **before** compiling OpenEmu.